WillerFeng/willer-RL/README.md

 - FuN() (to work)

 ### improvement trick
+###### DHDB-DQN
-- DB-DQN: Have better performance in Actor-Critic method
+Have better performance in Actor-Critic method, If the termination state is not handled correctly, it can lead to serious policy degradation.

 ### Knowledge